RexJaeschke/user-documentation/guides/hack/08-shapes/01-intro.md

 }
 ```

+A shape literal must initialize all the the fields in the shape.

 Note that the term *literal* as used with shapes is a misnomer; the expressions in the field initializers need not be compile-time constants.

 xx

+CHECK THIS: If the shape literal is made up entirely of literals, it can be used in function default default values and class field initialiers, as follows:

+class CY {
+  private Point $p1 = shape('x' => 0, 'y' => 5);
+}